Getting Started with Erasmus+ School Education

 If you are not already registered to receive our mailing list, we strongly encourage you to do so!
 You will receive updates regarding deadlines, application workshops, training opportunities straight to your inbox!
 Sign up to our School Education newsletter.

-If you have any questions, please feel free to get in touch with Deirdre and Ruth in the Schools team!
+If you have any questions, please feel free to get in touch with Deirdre or Carol in the Schools team!

 Signup to our Newsletter